-PED 195 Physical Fitness I (0-2) 1 hr.
+PED 195 Physical Fitness I (0-2)

 Provides a structured aerobic and strength training program designed for individuals free of heart, pulmonary and metabolic disorders.
 The course offers the student computer assisted fitness evaluations, guidance in developing an individualized exercise prescription and professional supervision.
-This course follows the exercise testing and training guidelines published by the American College of Sports Medicine.
+This course follows the exercise testing and training guidelines published by the American College of Sports as well, such as nutrition and stress management.